Hank Heifetz: Films

 He was co-writer of the prize-winning documentary, "Diamonds in the Snow", completed in 1994.
 "Diamonds in the Snow" portrays Holocaust history through the microcosm of a town in Poland, where a few Jewish girls were rescued from the Nazis by Christians who risked their own lives to save the children of strangers.
 This moving film was broadcast on PBS in 1995; it has been shown at numerous film festivals and has aired internationally in English, German, and Spanish versions.

 From 1996 to 2001, Heifetz worked in Mexico City as Creative Director of the television series "Mexico: Siglo XX" (Mexico: 20th Century), which began airing on Televisa in April 1998.
-Renamed "Mexico: Nuevo Siglo" (Mexico: New Century) at the beginning of 2001, this has been a highly innovative and successful documentary series on Mexican history, society, and culture.
+It was renamed "Mexico: Nuevo Siglo" (Mexico: New Century) at the beginning of 2001.
 In conjunction with Executive Producer Enrique Krauze and teams selected for each program, Heifetz directed the production of more than 120 television programs.
-He is credited with initiating a new approach for the television documentary in Mexico.
-(See External Links) The award-winning series has aired weekly throughout the Mexican Republic on Televisa and programs have also been broadcast on PBS in the United States.
+The series has aired weekly throughout the Mexican Republic on Televisa, and programs have also been broadcast on PBS in the United States.
 The New York Times described "Mexico: Siglo XX" as, "...an uncensored panorama of their country in the 20th Century unlike anything ever displayed on Mexican television."